-The study population was derived from 127 sites in the United Kingdom.
+The RECOVERY trial population was derived from 127 sites in the United Kingdom.
 Participants aged >12 years, who were hospitalised with COVID-19 were recruited between 18 September 2020 and 22 May 2021.
 COVID-19 diagnosis was confirmed by a positive polymerase chain reaction (PCR) test.
 The mean age in the study was around 62 years and 63% of participants were male.
 Approximately 77% of participants were White, 13% Black, Asian, and minority ethnic groups, and the remainder of unknown ethnicity.
-It was a median of 9 [IQR 6-12] days since symptom onset, and median 2 (IQR 1-3) days since admission to hospital.
+It was a median of 9 [IQR 6-12] days since symptom onset and median 2 (IQR 1-3) days since admission to hospital.
 Approximately 7% of participants received no oxygen, 62% simple oxygen, 26% non-invasive ventilation and 6% invasive mechanical ventilation.
 Approximately 54% of participants were positive for SARS-CoV-2 antibody, 32% negative and in 14% these data were missing.
-Approximately 53% of participants reported comorbidity (diabetes, heart disease, chronic lung disease, tuberculosis, human immunodeficiency virus (HIV), severe liver disease requiring ongoing specialist care, or severe kidney impairment with estimated glomerular filtration rate <30 mL/min per 1·73 m2).
+Approximately 53% of participants reported comorbidity (diabetes, heart disease, chronic lung disease, tuberculosis, human immunodeficiency virus (HIV), severe liver disease requiring ongoing specialist care, or severe kidney impairment with an estimated glomerular filtration rate <30 mL/min per 1.73 m2).

+The study reported that 8% of randomised participants had received at least one dose of a COVID-19 vaccine.
 Approximately 94% of participants in both groups were treated with corticosteroids 25% with remdesivir and 16% with tocilizumab or sarilumab.
 Lastly, pregnant or breastfeeding women were eligible for inclusion.